Blessingify/Airplane-Crashes-and-Fatalities-/README.md

 ## Project overview

-This project showcases Boeing 707 accidents that have occurred since 1948 with over 5000 airplane crashes around the world.
+This project showcases Airplane Crashes and Fatalities with over 5000 airplane crashes between 1912 -2006 around the world.

 ![Dashboard 1-2](https://github.com/user-attachments/assets/58f2d10b-9723-439c-9793-195cda3a2a14)
 [click here to interact with table](https://public.tableau.com/views/AirplaneCrash_17503530548780/Dashboard1?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### Data Sources
-This dataset was obtained from the Data Society.
+This dataset was obtained from 'The Data Society'.

 ### Tools
 - Excel - Data Cleaning
-- Tableau - Analysis/ Creationg Report
+- Tableau - Analysis/ Visualisation Report

 ### Data Cleaning/ Preparation
 In the initial data preparation phrase, we perform the following tasks:
 1. Data loading and inspection.
-2. Handling missing  values.
+2. Checking for missing values.
-3. Data cleaning and formatting.
+3. Data formatting and creating Dashboard.

 ### Exploratory Data Analysis
 - What's the total survival?
 - What type of aircraft is involved in the most crashes
 - Highest Fatalities by Location
+- Operators with the highest crash rate

+## Medothology

+- The data was analyzed and cleaned using Excel and export to Tableau for visualization .
+- 	The were no missing values or duplicates.
+- 	Some calculation were done in getting the total Airplane Crashes and Fatalities
-- Airplane with the crash rate
+- The data was limited to the top 10 to discover the aircraft, operator and location with the hihgest crash rate
+- 	Trend analysis was done to check between 1912 to 2006 on how airplane crash has increased or depricated over time.

 ### Data Analysis
-To get the Total Fatalities, a calculated feild was created and whcih included;
+To get the Total Fatalities, a calculated feild was created in Tableau which included;
 ```Tableau
  [Fatalities] + [Ground]
 ```